-Although Kentucky does not have a statute on point, it may be useful for the prosecutor to request that the defendant prove the source of bail funds.
+It may be useful for the prosecutor to request that the defendant demonstrate the source of bail funds.
 This may be especially helpful in a financial abuse/exploitation case where the funds stolen may actually be used to post bail.
 The defendant may have pieced bond together from a combination of sources, including funds from the victim.